 - After the 20 minutes are up, final shape them into batards.

 - Flour the top of the dough.
 Flip it over.

-- Move any cloves that are on the edges of the dough to the middle.
+- Move any cloves on the edges of the dough to the middle.
 Tease the dough out into a square.

 - Then fold the bottom up halfway.
 Fold the right side into the middle.

-- Fold the left side all the way over.
-Then fold the top to the middle and tug the edges in on the sides.
+- Fold the left side over.
+Then fold the top to the middle and tug the edges on the sides.

 - Then stitch at the top, the middle, and the bottom.

 - Grab a banneton and spritz it lightly with water.
 Flour it with rice flour.

 - Then shape the other dough the same way.